PJSoftCo/VGamepad/README.md

-Please open this page on your laptop or PC: github.com/PJSoftCo/VGamepad
+Please visit this page on your PC: github.com/PJSoftCo/VGamepad

 **IOS**